learn-static/.github/profile/README.md

 > Powering Digital Humanities Teaching and Learning with Static Web Approaches

 Welcome to the Learn-STATIC organization, a home for Digital Humanities-focued static web teaching modules and project templates.
-The inter-institutional team behind the Learn-STATIC initiative was funded by an NEH Digital Humanities Advancement Grant in 2021 to create the following initial tools:
+The inter-institutional team behind the Learn-STATIC initiative was funded by a [National Endowment for the Humanities (NEH)](https://www.neh.gov/) Digital Humanities Advancement Grant in 2021 to create the following initial tools:

 - 5 Foundational Learning Modules covering basic introductory concepts in static web development:
   - GitHub